From Elvis in Memphis: Background

-After Presley's 1960 return from military service, his manager, Colonel Tom Parker, shifted the focus of his career from live music and albums to films and soundtracks.
-In March 1961, Presley performed his last live concert for eight years: a benefit for the construction of the USS Arizona Memorial at Boch Arena in Pearl Harbor, Hawaii.
-During the first half of the 1960s, three of Presley's soundtrack albums reached number one on the pop charts and a number of his most popular songs were from his films, including 1961's "Can't Help Falling in Love" and 1962's "Return to Sender".
+In 1960, after Presley returned from military service, his manager, Colonel Tom Parker, shifted the direction of his career from live performances and studio recordings to acting in motion pictures and recording their accompanying soundtracks.
+In March 1961, Presley performed his last live concert for eight years: a benefit for the construction of the USS Arizona Memorial at Bloch Arena in Pearl Harbor, Hawaii.
+During the first half of the 1960s, three of Presley's soundtrack albums reached number one on the pop charts and a number of his most popular songs were from his films, including "Can't Help Falling in Love" (1961) and "Return to Sender" (1962).

 After 1964, Parker decided that Presley should only record soundtrack albums.
 He viewed the films and soundtracks as complementary, with each helping to promote the other.
-However, the commercial success of Presley's films and soundtracks steadily diminished (Paradise, Hawaiian Style; Easy Come, Easy Go; Speedway), while he was increasingly disappointed with the quality of his work.
+However, as the quality and commercial success of his films and soundtracks steadily diminished, Presley became increasingly disappointed and frustrated with the quality of his work.
 From 1964 to 1968, Presley had just one top-ten hit: "Crying in the Chapel" (1965), a gospel song recorded in 1960.
-Only one LP of new material by Presley was issued: the gospel album How Great Thou Art (1967), which won him his first Grammy Award for Best Sacred Performance.
+During this period, only one album of new material by Presley was issued: the gospel collection How Great Thou Art (1967), which won Presley his first Grammy Award for Best Sacred Performance.

 In 1968, Parker arranged a deal with NBC for a Christmas television special starring Presley in front of a live audience.
 Parker originally planned to have Presley sing Christmas carols only, but the producer, Steve Binder, convinced Presley to perform songs from his original repertoire.
-The high ratings received by the special and the success of its attendant LP re-established Presley's popularity.
+The high ratings received by the NBC special and its accompanying RCA Victor LP re-established Presley's popularity.
 During the making of the special, Presley said to Binder: "I'll never sing another song that I don't believe in, I'm never going to make another movie that I don't believe in."
-As part of his decision to refocus on music rather than film, Presley decided to record a new album.
+As part of his decision to concentrate on music rather than films, Presley decided to record a new album.